UK-SBCoA-EbbertLab/brain_cDNA_discovery/cDNA_pipeline/README.md

 ## Directory structure:

-`modules` - NextFlow module ".nf" files for different steps in the pipeline `subworkflows` - NextFlow subworkflow ".nf" files for different executions of the pipeline `workflow` - Contains main NextFlow workflow, configuration files, submission scripts, and custom R/Python scripts used in the pipeline.
+`modules` - NextFlow module ".nf" files for different steps in the pipeline.

+`subworkflows` - NextFlow subworkflow ".nf" files for different executions of the pipeline.

+`workflow` - Contains main NextFlow workflow, configuration files, submission scripts, and custom R/Python scripts used in the pipeline.

 `CITATION.md` - Citations to tools used in the NextFlow pipeline.

 `LICENSE` - License for NextFlow pipeline.